 'Cooper' is actually a trim level available to buy on every Mini car model.
 It's most commonly associated with the Mini hatchback.

 The Countryman is now also offered as an plug-in hybrid, which combines a turbocharged petrol engine with an electric motor.

 An electric Mini, based on the design of the classic Mini three-door hatchback and for production at the Mini factory in Oxford, has been unveiled as well.
-It is expected to be available from 2019.
+It's expected to be available from early 2020.

 If you're perusing the classifieds, the Mini Paceman is a three-door version of the of the previous generation Countryman.

 Now you know all about Mini, find out how its cars perform in our tough tests.
-See all of our new and used car reviews.
+See all of our Mini car reviews.